playcanvas/developer.playcanvas.com/content/tutorials/intermediate/first-person-camera.md

 ## The Camera script

 The camera script is a normal PlayCanvas javascript file, for more information on scripts see the [scripting guide][scripting_guide].
-The full source for the script is found at the bottom of this tutorial, or in the [tutorials code repository][tutorials_code]
+The full source for the script is found at the bottom of this tutorial, or in the [tutorials code repository][tutorials_code] (note you can only access this if you are logged in).

 ### The setup